List of alien races in DC Comics: Lexorians

+Lightning Beasts

+The Lightning Beasts are a non-sentient energy-based species from the planetoid Korbal.
+They are most notable for giving the Ranzz siblings - Garth, Ayla, and Mekt - their electric abilities after they crash-landed on Korbal and tried to recharge their ship using the Beasts' power, being charged with their energy instead.

+Lightning Beasts in other media

+The Lightning Beasts appear in Legion of Super Heroes (2006).
+This version of the species have an ungulate-like appearance with tusks and lightning-like tails.

+Lion-Mane Pride

+During the "Brightest Day" storyline, Hawkman and Hawkgirl encountered a tribe of alien creatures resembling Lion-Mane on Hawkworld.
+They are called the Lion-Mane Pride.
+There is no known connection between the creatures and the actual Lion-Mane.

 Lizarkons

-The Lizarkons are one of the subject races of the Thanagarian Empire.
+The Lizarkons are a race of reptilian humanoids one of the subject races of the Thanagarian Empire.
 Their pre-conquest homeworld is located in the Aptilia solar system, a distinction they share with the Manhawks.
 Their representative is Isamot Kol.

 Llarans

-The Llarans of Llar are one of four technologically advanced and constantly at war spacefaring races native to the Antares system.
+The Llarans of Llar are a reptilian humanoid species and one of four technologically advanced and constantly at war spacefaring races native to the Antares system.
 The most well known Llaran is their ruler, Emperor Sayyar.
-The Llarans are reptilian humanoids.

 Lunarians

 The Lunarians of Planet Prime are a race of yellow-skinned humanoids who lived in a hollow world complete with an artificial sun, inside of Earth's moon Luna.
 The Lunarians intended to wipe out humanity to expand their empire using their "molecular disruption technology" and "cephalic inhibitors".
 They are ruled by a government called the Diode, led by Primor-Trena and the Secundus-Ormang.
 Lunarian molecular disruption weaponry operates in the same spectrum as "red sun radiation" and can theoretically kill Superman.
 Like Kryptonians, the Lunarians can absorb solar radiation to become superhumanly powered.
 The Lunarians were forcibly exiled to an artificial planetoid (generation ship), and banished from the Solar System by Superman.
 The status of their former home inside the hollow Moon is unknown.